SovereignCloudStack/gx-credential-generator/README.md

 ### Enpoints to GXDCH services

-gx-credential-generator interacts with GXDCH service, e.g. to retreive credential for CSP's legal registration number or to assert compliance.
+gx-credential-generator interacts with GXDCH service, e.g. to retrieve a credential for a CSP's legal registration number or to assert compliance.
 To set the GXDCH endpoints use the options in the section `gxdch`.
 For a list of available GXSCH endpoints refer to [Gaia-X Framework](https://docs.gaia-x.eu/framework/?tab=clearing-house)

 ### Docker